intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 Restrictions on Rollback
 ------------------------

 IOM uses a database that is constantly evolving along with new releases of IOM.
-For this reason, every version of IOM brings its own migration scripts, which are lifting the database to the new level.
+For this reason, each version of IOM comes with its own migration scripts that bring the database up to the new level.
 In general, old versions of the IOM database are not compatible with new versions of IOM application servers and vice versa.
 Also, projects change the database when rolling out new or changed project configurations.

 Helm does not know anything about changes inside the database.
 When rolling back a release, only the changes in values and IOM Helm-packages are rolled back.
 To avoid inconsistencies and failures (e.g. rollback to an old IOM application server version after updating the database structures to the new version), it is strongly recommended to avoid rollback in general.